plcharriere/mastermind.py/README.md

-# Mastermind
+# Retro Mastermind

-This is a game I made in Python 3 using Tkinter in _Informatique et Sciences du Numérique_ (a french computer oriented discipline) for the Baccalauréat Scientifique (the french national academic qualification) in 2018.
+Retro Mastermind is a retrowave themed mastermind game made with Python 3 using Tkinter.

+I made this game for the _Baccalauréat scientifique_ (the french national academic qualification) for the _Informatique et Sciences du Numérique_ (a french computer oriented discipline) speciality in 2018.

 ## Screenshots